Does Premier Protein Have Lead? The Powder Was Tested. The Shakes Weren’t.

 Q: Is the Costco Premier Protein shake the one Consumer Reports tested?

-A: Yes — the Premier Protein RTD shakes sold at Costco are the same product.
-0.59 µg lead per serving, Consumer Reports #6, safe for 1 serving/day.
+A: The Costco RTD shakes are the same product as the RTD sold elsewhere — and none of them have been tested by Consumer Reports.
+Only the powder was, safe for 1 serving/day.
 Costco pricing just gives you better per-unit cost, not a different formulation.

 Q: Is Premier Protein safer than Muscle Milk?

-A: Yes, significantly.
-Premier RTD has 0.59 µg lead (#6 ranked, safe for daily use).
-Muscle Milk has 1.25 µg (#17 ranked, not safe for daily use).
+A: We can’t compare them on CR data: Premier’s RTD was never tested.
+Muscle Milk Pro Advanced was — 128% of CR’s level of concern (#17 ranked, not safe for daily use).
 Premier has 2.1× less lead, more protein, fewer calories, and costs less per serving.
 See the full Premier vs Muscle Milk comparison.

 Q: Can I trust Premier Protein based on their powder being clean?